-5.1 The Centre recognises that the principles on which priorities for rationalisation and disposal are determined will be through a formal review process that identifies which collections are included and excluded from the review.
-The outcome of review and any subsequent rationalisation will not reduce the quality or significance of the collection and will result in a more useable, well managed collection.

-- 5.2 The procedures used will meet professional standards.
+- 5.1 The Centre recognises that the principles on which priorities for rationalisation and disposal are determined will be through a formal review process that identifies which collections are included and excluded from the review.
+The outcome of review and any subsequent rationalisation will not reduce the quality or significance of the collection and will result in a more useable, well managed collection. - 5.2 The procedures used will meet professional standards.
 The process will be documented, open and transparent.
-There will be clear communication with key stakeholders about the outcomes and the process. - 5.3 Rationalisation is currently only taking place in the handling collection.
-It is our plan to grow the Archived Collection and particularly the Accessioned Collection.
-Should this change, all clauses regarding rationalisation will be adhered to. - 5.4 Since CCH collects modern, mass-produced objects, if often makes sense for us to replace an item in the Archived Collection if a better-quality duplicate comes into our possession.
-In such cases all records pertaining to both objects (i.e. entry dates, donor details) will be retained and notes will be entered into the object record detailing the replacement.
-Object biographies will also be scrutinised we may well acquire two copies of the same object if they both have interesting object histories.
-Replaced items will often be reused in the handling collection rather than disposed of.
-Accessioned objects will not be replaced.
-Further information on this process can be found in our documentation procedural manual.
+There will be clear communication with key stakeholders about the outcomes and the process. - 5.3 Rationalisation is currently taking place in the handling collection and 'Archived' collection.
+It is our plan to grow the Accessioned Collection.
+Should this change, all clauses regarding rationalisation will be adhered to.